 770-736-8647 / Garrece.Walker@gcpsk12.org

-Mrs. Walker has served students from Pre-K to college as a teacher, media specialist, and now a school counselor.
-She earned her BA in Psychology at the University of West Georgia and completed her Masters of Continuing Education in Guidance and Counseling at the University of West Alabama, where she is currently completing her Education Specialist degree in K-12 Professional School Counseling.
+Mrs. Walker has served students from Pre-K to college as a teacher and media specialist.
+She earned her BA in Psychology at the University of West Georgia and completed her Masters of Continuing Education in Guidance and Counseling at the University of West Alabama, where she also completed her Education Specialist degree in K-12 Professional School Counseling.
 Mrs. Walker has six years of experience as a community youth leader.
 She believes in value and care for all students and acting in the best interest of students is at the core of her decisions.
-She is married to another school counselor, and they have two kids, a high school freshman, and a college freshman.
-She enjoys traveling, baking, and reading.
+She is married to another school counselor, and they have two kids, one in college and the other a sophomore at Shiloh High School.
+She enjoys traveling, leisure activities, and reading.